MENA9010 – Nanophysics

 - FYS4130 – Statistical Mechanics

 - 10 credits overlap with MENA5010 – Nanophysics.

 This is an intensive course.
-Teaching consists of six academic hours of lectures per week during eight weeks.
-In addition to this, there will be time for student’s presentations of their chosen subject linked to nanophysics.
+Teaching consists of six academic hours of lectures per week for eight weeks.
+In addition to this, there will be time for students' presentations of their chosen subject linked to nanophysics.

-In teaching, student’s active learning is strongly encouraged, in which students in their presentations and address other students and discuss with them details of derivations with comments and help of teacher.
-A component of preliminary work with the subject and a discussion with student, rather than continuous lecturing, is constantly increasing during the course.
-In discussions, the stronger students are helping students with lower background, using advantage of being able to quicker recognise problems they could face.
-The help of PhD students to Ms students is highly encouraged.
+Active learning is strongly encouraged; students will present chosen topics to other students, and discuss them with fellow students, with the help of the teacher.
+A component of preliminary work with the subject and discussions with the student, rather than continuous lecturing, is constantly increasing during the course.
+In discussions, the stronger students are encouraged to help students with other backgrounds, using the advantage of being able to quicker recognize problems.
+The help of PhD students to master students is highly encouraged.

 It will also be counted as one of the three attempts to sit the exam for this course, if you sit the exam for one of the following courses: MENA5010 – Nanophysics

 Examination support material